visjs/vis-timeline/README.md

 This is the same as the peer build but without any bundled dependencies or pollyfills.
-It's indented to be used with bundlers like Rollup or Webpack which will fetch the dependencies, prevent duplicate dependencies in the bundle and use transpilers to add necessary polyfills etc.
+It's indented to be used with bundlers like Rollup or Webpack which will fetch the dependencies, prevent duplicate dependencies in the bundle, use transpilers to add necessary polyfills etc.

 ### Legacy build